petrgon/mobile-robots/README.md

 ### Raspberry PI 3
 Raspberry PI is running Ubuntu MATE.
 Computer name and login name are *rpi3-2* the password is *rpi*.
 RPI is configured to automatically connect to wifi named *rpi3-2* with password *tatranky111*.
 Because the wifi is provided by Windows 10 hotspot, RPI can't use static IP and must requests DHCP server.
 Network adress is *192.168.137.0/24*.

+[Backup of RPI3 from 29/09/2018](https://1drv.ms/f/s!AvqSf0K9YS3I8R9ceqbFbVfGaDds "One Drive") with updated OS and installed necessary stuffs.

 ## FAQ
 ### Unable to use apt-get on RPI3
 ```